 Psychological well-being factor analysis

-Groups of statements measuring single components of psychological well-being were identified using principal axis factoring (pair-wise deletion of missing data with oblique oblimin rotation; Table 4A.1) following the approach taken by Fuller et al. (2007) and Dallimer et al. (2012) based on methods described by Tabachnick and Fidell (2001)Factors were retained based on visual inspection of the data and eigenvalues greater than one.
+Groups of statements measuring single components of psychological well-being were identified using principal axis factoring (pair-wise deletion of missing data with oblique oblimin rotation; Table 4A.1) following the approach taken by Fuller et al. (2007) and Dallimer et al. (2012) based on methods described by Tabachnick and Fidell (2001).
+Factors were retained based on visual inspection of the data and eigenvalues greater than one.
 Factor structure was based on items with loadings of +/- 0.4 or above, and alpha coefficients of at least 0.70 (Cronbach, 1951).
 No items loaded on more than one factor +/- 0.40 level.

 One factor was retained from the analysis of the cognitive restoration/reflection statements which accounted for 50.68% of the total variance and had good internal consistency (Cronbach’s alpha = 0.79; Cronbach 1951) Table 4.7.
 Analysis of the sense of place statements resulted in two factors being retained, one representing continuity with the past which accounted for 40.95% of the total variance explained and the other representing attachment, accounting for 15.18% of the total variance explained giving a total combined variance of 56.13%.
 Both factors consisted of five statements each with good internal consistency (continuity with the past Cronbach’s alpha = 0.83, attachment Cronbach’s alpha = 0.74; Cronbach 1951).